Ross Turnbull

 Ross Turnbull (born 4 January 1985) is an English former professional footballer who played as a goalkeeper.
-Between 2002 and 2015 he made 148 league appearances for a number of clubs, notably Middlesbrough, Chelsea, Crewe Alexandra and Doncaster Rovers.
-He is a former England U19 international.
+Between 2002 and 2015 he made 148 league appearances, mostly for Middlesbrough, Chelsea, Crewe Alexandra, Doncaster Rovers and Barnsley.
+He also played for England at youth level up to the under-19s.

 Early life

 Turnbull attended Byerley Park Primary School and Woodham Community Technology College.
 He played as a midfielder for his hometown team Newton Aycliffe Youth Centre AFC but was turned into a goalkeeper by coach Arthur Vickerstaff.
 He had trials with North-East sides Darlington and Sunderland but instead joined Middlesbrough's Academy.

 Career

 Middlesbrough

 After coming through the club's youth ranks, Turnbull signed a professional contract with Middlesbrough in 2002.
 He represented England U20 in the 2003 FIFA World Youth Championship.

 In July 2007, Turnbull signed a season-long loan deal at Football League Championship side Cardiff City.
 He was signed as a replacement for long-serving Neil Alexander, who left the club after a contract dispute, and began the season as first choice goalkeeper for the club.
 However, due to some errors in his opening games he was replaced for the 2–2 draw with Preston North End by Michael Oakes and spent the remainder of his loan spell on the bench before he was recalled by Middlesbrough on 5 October 2007 following an injury to second choice keeper Brad Jones.
 The recall was made by mutual consent between the teams.
 After being recalled, Turnbull played in two of Middlesbrough's games in the absence of first choice goalkeeper Mark Schwarzer who had broken his thumb in training.
 One was the win over Arsenal at the Riverside Stadium on 9 December 2007, the score being 2–1.

 After more than 11 years with Middlesbrough, Mark Schwarzer left the club during the summer of 2008 to join Fulham.
 Middlesbrough manager Gareth Southgate decided not to buy a new goalkeeper and allow Turnbull and Jones to fight it out for the number one position.
 Although Jones played the first game of the season, Turnbull was in goal for Middlesbrough's 2–1 defeat at Liverpool the following week, when Jones injured himself in the warm-up.
 In June 2009 Turnbull rejected a contract offer from Middlesbrough, and informed the club that he would leave when it expired at the end of the month.